Is waterfall methodology not working for you? Switch to agile software development methodology.

 Around the late 1970s, the personal computer was on the rise.
-As a result, there was a rapid increment of consumer’s demand.
+As a result, there was a rapid increment of consumer demand.
 Likewise, innovation also started to increase rapidly.
-The competition was so high that every company had to work fast to address the change and meet the demand of the consumer.
+The competition was so high that every company had to work fast to address the change and meet the consumer’s demand.

-However, at that time the linear sequential lifecycle model (also known as the waterfall method) was used for each and every project.
-It required one stage to be perfectly completed before moving onto the next stage.
+However, at that time, the linear sequential lifecycle model (also known as the waterfall method) was used for each and every project.
+It required one stage to be perfectly completed before moving on to the next.

-Unquestionably, software development was a steady process which was highly inflexible in nature.
-This was a major issue as, by the time they develop software following the present requirement, the requirement of consumer would be changed.
+Unquestionably, software development was a steady process that was highly inflexible in nature.
+This was a major issue as, by the time they develop software following the present requirement, the requirement of consumers would be changed.
 And the cost of software development increased due to re-work and redundancies.
 Or the worst-case scenario, the project had to be cancelled as the cost was too hard to bear.

-So in 2001, 17 software developer gathered at Snowbird, Utah to discuss the problems faced in the software development life cycle (SDLC) and the solution to it; which resulted in the development of Manifesto for Agile Software Development.
+So in 2001, 17 software developers gathered at Snowbird, Utah, to discuss the problems faced in the software development life cycle (SDLC) and the solution to it, which resulted in the development of the Manifesto for Agile Software Development.

 What is agile software development